Altitude Sickness (AMS)

 - Difficulty thinking or completing basic tasks

 If you experience any of these symptoms you must inform your guide immediately and make plans to descend as far, and for as long as it takes for your symptoms to clear.
 Don't worry, on group treks there will be additional staff to stay with you so you don't hold the rest of the group back.
 Put your safety first.

 Almost everyone will experience minor symptoms and that's OK.

 Go up slowly, take it easy, and give your body time to get used to the altitude.
 The body has an amazing ability to acclimatise to altitude, but it needs time.
 For instance, it takes about a week to adapt to an altitude of 5000m.

 Staying hydrated is crucial.
 During acclimatisation, we find drinking at least 1L of water for every 1000m of elevation (e.g. a minimum if 3L when we're between 3000m and 4000m until you're fully accimatised.
 You should be peeing very often (this is part of how we acclimatise) and it should be clear.
 You can reduce this after a few days at peak altitude, but should still ensure you drink plenty.

 Can I take drugs to prevent altitude sickness?

 As with everything, many 'quack' treatments and untested herbal remedies are claimed to prevent mountain sickness.
-These treatments can make AMS worse or have other dangerous side effects - many herbs are poisonous.
+While we're all for doing things naturally, we can't vouch for these methods.
+These treatments have been claimed to make AMS worse or have other dangerous side effects that aren't fully understood.
 Only one drug is currently known to prevent AMS and to be safe for this purpose: acetazolamide (Diamox).
 It causes some minor side effects, such as tingling fingers and a funny taste in the mouth.

 The most important thing to remember, is...